squid-cache/squid-cache.github.io/Features/ConfigureInRefactoring.rst

 RobertCollins suggests to also include making use of [[https://edge.launchpad.net/pandora-build|Pandora Build]], a set of cross-project and cross-system configuration resources.

-'''Case notes'''
+== Overview ==

-In order to further modularize configure.in it would be useful to split some helper definition files out of configure.in itself, to an included modular file.
-A name for such file is to be defined, at the moment it's named {{{squidinclude.m4}}}, to be included from {{{configure.in}}} (and not from {{{aclocal.m4}}}, because in this case the inclusion would happen too soon).
+In order to further modularize configure.in it would be useful to split some helper definition files out of configure.in itself, to an included set modular files.

-As a first attempt I've successfully extracted the AC_TEST_CHECKFORHUGEOBJECTS call, which is now much cleaner and well layered.
-It includes compiler detection, caching and a generic infrastructure for compiler arguments detection.
+Those file will be defined as {{{acinclude/*.m4}}}, and included from configure.in AFTER autoconf's initialization.

+== Namespaces and naming conventions ==

+Custom macros will have as their name structured as {{{SQUID_<COMPONENT>_<ACTION>_<OBJECTIVE>}}} where .
+COMPONENT is the target component to be checked (e.g. CC, CXX, OS ...)
+ .
+ACTION can be one of:
+   1. CHECK
+     :: test whether something is present or working.
+The expected result to be deposited in a variable is "yes" or "no
+   1. GUESS
+     :: try to determine a parameter or path.
+The expected result is a multiple-selection value, with "none" used as a "can't find/determine" output.
+The possible output values MUST be documented in the macro header.
+ .
+OBJECTIVE is a variable string, detailing the purpose of the test

+Variable names can fall in different categories:
+ 1. Test output variables: {{{$squid_[cv_]test_objective_in_lowercase}}}
+ 1. Variables holding configure options: {{{$squid_opt_optionname}}}
+  :: they are multi-valued, containing "yes" (want, build fail if can't build), "no" (absolutely don't want) or "auto"(yes if available, detect)
+  :: whatever the user-visible option (enable/disable), these variables should not be in the negative. default-handling is to be handled as part of the option processing.
+ 1. Variables to be substituted in Makefile.am's etc.: {{{ALL_UPPERCASE}}} (and try to avoid clashes ;) )

+== Custom macros ==

 ----